Dry mouth after brushing teeth can feel uncomfortable and confusing, especially when it happens during a daily routine meant to protect oral health.

 4. How Brushing Technique Affects Your Mouth’s Moisture Levels

-The way you brush your teeth can directly affect your mouth’s moisture levels.
+The way you brush your teeth plays a major role in your mouth’s moisture levels.

 One of the simplest yet most effective ways to prevent dry mouth is to stay hydrated throughout the day.